zangjianwei/oracle_tui.vim/README.md

   - Oracle Instant Client (must have sqlplus configured)
   - Vim 7.4+(Vim 8.2 or above is recommended.
 Vim 7.4 has some functional limitations.)
 ## Steps
-1. Place oracle_tui.tar in the installation user's $HOME directory.
+1. Change to the directory where the install.sh file is located.
-2. Extract the file: tar xvf oracle_tui.tar.
+   sh ./install.sh
-3. Modify the profile by adding the following environment variables.
+4. Modify the profile by adding the following environment variables.
        export PATH=$PATH:$HOME/oracle_tui:.
-4. Check whether your NLS_LANG and LC_CTYPE environment variables are set to UTF-8.
+5. Check whether your NLS_LANG and LC_CTYPE environment variables are set to UTF-8.
    If not, please set the following variables:
    export TUI_NLS_LANG="AMERICAN_AMERICA.AL32UTF8"
    export TUI_LC_CTYPE=en_US.UTF-8